AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/Lattice.md

 The top two states have energy $U$ when $t=0$; the bottom 4 have energy 0.

 <p class="message">
 [Try this before continuing!]
-How does the degeneracy of these states get lifted at finte $t$?
+How does the degeneracy of these states get lifted at finite $t$?
 Try writing down the Hamiltonian restricted to these states.
 </p>

 ### Effective Hamiltonian